 The timeline is provided for illustrative purposes only.
 Your finalized timeline will be provided to you once you’ve completed Guideline plan set-up.

-After transferring a 401(k) to Guideline, Plan Sponsors must maintain a Max plan for at least one year before becoming eligible to switch to a different pricing plan.
+After transferring a 401(k) to Guideline, Plan Sponsors must maintain an Enterprise plan for at least one year before becoming eligible to switch to a different pricing plan.

 Have 50 or more employees?

 Alternative pricing is available.
 To learn more, contact Sales at firstname.lastname@example.org.